olofd/react-native-device-log/README.md

 //Call init and set a custom adapter that implements the interface of
 //AsyncStorage: getItem, removeItem, setItem.
-//By default the log uses a in-memory object, in this example is //explicitly set the log to use the persistant AsyncStorage insteed: deviceLog.init(AsyncStorage);
+//By default the log uses a in-memory object, in this example is //explicitly set the log to use the persistent AsyncStorage instead: deviceLog.init(AsyncStorage, { logToConsole : false }).then(() => {
+  //When the deviceLog has been initialized we can clear it if we want to:
+  //deviceLog.clear();
+});

 //The device-log contains a timer for measuring performance: deviceLog.startTimer('start-up');